Register marriage

 - Proof of nationality, if this is not evident from the identity card or passport

-- Certificate of residence from the registration office (not older than 4 weeks)
+- extended registration certificate (not older than 4 weeks)

-For partners from countries in which certificates of no impediment to marriage are issued, it is advisable to seek advice from the registry office about exemption from the obligation to present a certificate of no impediment to marriage.
-This is issued by the President of the Higher Regional Court.
-The registrar takes the application and forwards it.
+For future spouses from countries where certificates of no impediment to marriage are issued, it is advisable to seek advice from the registry office about exemption from the obligation to present a certificate of no impediment to marriage.
+This is issued by the President of the competent Higher Regional Court.
+The registrar records the application and forwards it.

 - Further documents:

-- The registry office may request additional documents, such as the naturalization certificate.
+- The registry office may request further documents, such as the naturalization certificate.

 In special cases, you should arrange a personal consultation (at least one person should attend).
-In particular, if the person or their partner
+Especially if you or your partner

 The costs vary depending on the federal state.
 Your local registry office will be happy to provide you with information.